Create an access review of groups and applications in Microsoft Entra ID

-- If you select (Preview) User-to-Group Affiliation, reviewers will get the recommendation to Approve or Deny access for the users based on user’s average distance in the organization’s reporting-structure.
-Users who are very distant from all the other users within the group are considered to have "low affiliation" and will get a deny recommendation in the group access reviews.
+- If you select (Preview) User-to-Group Affiliation, reviewers get the recommendation to Approve or Deny access for the users based on user’s average distance in the organization’s reporting-structure.
+Users who are distant from all the other users within the group are considered to have "low affiliation" and will get a deny recommendation in the group access reviews.

 If you create an access review based on applications, your recommendations are based on the 30-day interval period depending on when the user last signed in to the application rather than the tenant.